TOUR Info Index HOME ©2005UnimaxNYC

 "If our prevalence and complication rates are representative for this age group, these morbid events comprise a considerable demand on and cost to the health care system."

-a questionnaire "about" body art, it is likely "body art" recipients were more willing to participate than non-body art recipients.
+1) It is likely a questionnaire "about" body art, attracted more "body art" recipients was participate than non-body art recipients.

 The results are skewed by admitting to discarding accurate results.

-Since a significant number 4% and 5% of participants mentioned in Discussion paragraph 8 did not reveal their height and "weight" it was speculated as the participants having a "problem".
+Since a significant number 4% and 5% of participants mentioned in Discussion paragraph 8 did not reveal their height and "weight" it was presumption to assume the participants were having a "problem".
 To posit a reason for the missing data as the respondents may not have wanted to have skewed the results is without merit.

 This is not restricted in time "If you have or have ever had.." specifically asks for the entire life, including adolescent self-piercing, professional and non-professional piercing.